philMarcus/battleMage_Optimization/README.md

 This repository explores decision-making in a programmable combat simulation (“BattleMage”) that I originally designed as a teaching system for AP Computer Science.

 The system is **not a human-playable game**.
 There is no UI and no interactive play.
 Instead, agents are implemented as Java classes that choose actions based on the current opponent and threat state.
-Performance is evaluated by running many simulated battles and analyzing the resulting data.
+Performance is evaluated by running many simulated battles and analyzing the resulting outcomes.

 What began as a pedagogical environment became a useful testbed for asking deeper questions about **variance, strategy evaluation, and how conclusions change as more data is considered**.